vkjadon/resources/docs/py2/README.md

 float_num = 40.5
 string_model = 'HC-SR04'
 ```

+You can yse `type()` buildin function to know the class an object belong to.

 ```js
 print(f'The type of `integer_num` is {type(integer_num)}')
 print(f'The type of `float_num` is {type(float_num)}')